Jacqui Sahagian, PhD

 Photo of me taken by my uncle Melvin at Olayami Dabls' art environment in Detroit, MI.

-I am a library worker, writer, and researcher with a PhD in US History, who splits my time between Charlottesville, VA and metro-Detroit.
-I am inspired by the sounds, landscape, buildings, history, and people of Detroit, Appalachia, and other wild, weird, wonderful places.
+I am a library worker, writer, and researcher with a PhD in US History.
+I split my time between Charlottesville, VA (Monacan land) and metro-Detroit (Anishinaabe land), and am inspired by the sounds, landscape, buildings, history, and people of Detroit, Appalachia, and other wild, weird, wonderful places.

 My academic interests intersect urban history, cultural history, social movement history, and digital and public humanities.
-You can read my dissertation, "Building Bohemia in Detroit's Cass Corridor, 1964-2017" here.
+My dissertation "Building Bohemia in Detroit's Cass Corridor, 1964-2017," explores the influential art and activism that emerged from the Cass Corridor neighborhood in the late twentieth century, as well as the community's later erasure, and is available open access.